DW0RKiN/M4_FORTH/README.md

 For the remaining unknown words, an error will be displayed, and they will be ignored.

+To execute the script, you can use either of the following methods: `./fth2m4.sh filename.fth > filename.m4` or `./fth2m4.sh filename.fth -zfloat > filename.m4`.

 ## Implemented words FORTH

 ### Stack manipulation